WaylonWalker/waylonwalker.com/pages/blog/looking-for-a-heroku-replacement.md

 ## kompose

-Since everything I was runnign prior was in docker compose, I found kompose.io to be a fantastic tool to help me start converting my docker deployments into kubernetes.
+Since everything I was running prior was in docker compose, I found kompose.io to be a fantastic tool to help me start converting my docker deployments into kubernetes.

 [![screenshot of https://kompose.io/](http://shots.wayl.one/shot/?url=https://kompose.io/&height=450&width=800&scaled_width=800&scaled_height=450&selectors=)](https://kompose.io/)

+## A Month Later

+I started this post a month ago, and I am still enjoying k3s.
+For clarity, I did have a bit of k8's experience going in, but zero experience running it by myself. k3's seems to have made it pretty straightforward so far.
+My worst issues have been with ingress.
+Docker registries were a bit of a pain due to their large blob sizes, and a service I wanted to try to self host (sshx) required grpc, which is not supported by cloudflare tunnels.

+## TLDR

+Don't believe everyone's pre-conceived notions about tech you have never tried.
+Most of these things come from the echo chamber that is twitter anyways.
+Create your own opinions by trying new things, learning for yourself, and forming your own opnions.